LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 * Add EditableDetailPanel, the QueryModel version of DetailEditing
 * DetailPanel: change queryColumns prop from List<QueryColumn> to QueryColumn[]
     * We are moving away from Immutable and want to limit how much of it is exposed in our API
-* GridPanel: add new prop buttonsComponentProps
+* GridPanel: add new props buttonsComponentProps, and hideEmptyChartMenu
-    * Use this prop to pass any additional props to your ButtonsComponent (Model and Actions are still passed)
+    * Use buttonsComponentProps to pass any additional props to your ButtonsComponent (model and actions still get passed to the ButtonsComponent)
+    * Use hideEmptyChartMenu to hide the chart menu when no charts are available

 ### version 0.84.0
 *Released*: 7 August 2020